PolkadotOpenSourceGrants/apply/applications/Dazhbog.md

 - After successfully completing and verifying the MVP, our plan is to apply for some grant to build the entire working product.
 - The code will also be open-source, allowing all Polkadot builders to use it to enhance the DeFi landscape on Polkadot.
 - Once the full product is built, we plan to finance Dazhbog through a combination of strategies.
 Initially, we will leverage grants and funding from Polkadot’s ecosystem support programs to cover development and launch costs.
 Post-launch, we intend to implement a fee model where a small percentage of trading fees will be allocated towards the project's maintenance and further development.
-- In the short term, our focus is on completing the development and integration of Dazhbog with the Hydration parachain.
-We will launch a series of marketing campaigns to raise awareness and attract users to our platform.
+- We will launch a series of marketing campaigns to raise awareness and attract users to our platform.
 This includes educational content, tutorials, and community engagement through social media and forums to help new users understand and utilize Dazhbog effectively.
 - Our long-term vision for Dazhbog is to become a leading platform for decentralized perpetual futures trading within the Polkadot ecosystem.
 Ultimately, our goal is to contribute significantly to the DeFi space, providing a reliable and advanced trading platform that meets the evolving needs of the global financial community.